 He tallied 13 goals in his first season with Suwon.
 While his new club Suwon finished mid-table, Seoul finished in the bottom two and were forced to play in the relegation playoffs.

 Damjanović will go down in history as the greatest foreign import to the K-League.
 It is just unfortunate that Damjanović’s goal-scoring ability wasn’t appreciated outside of the Asian continent and in Europe.
+For everything up-to-date in the betting world, follow this source to check out the latest offers and best deals.

 Feature Image via K League United